lailalelouch/RJSDemo3/README.md

    ...
    ```

-4. Explain stateful (class-based) components.

-5. Turn `ToDoItem` into a class-based component.
+3. Turn `ToDoItem` into a class-based component.
 Explain that `props` are now inherited as `this.props`.

    ```jsx
    import React, { Component } from "react";